speed2exe/playground/zig/src/learn.md

 # To Learn:
 - allocate dynamic amount of mem into stack
-- call other vars and fn from another file/package
 - handle different types at compile time
 - AOC
 - SQL Parser Completer